IFAKA/opd/README.md

 I don't understand...

 Ok, let me explain.
-Any complex activity has to be done using rituals because is
-the only way that we can do something during a long period
+Rituals implies fear to god if you don't do the action And that primitive fear, helps to mantain the attention,
-of time, that's why since the beggining of the human story
+that's why since the beggining of the human story
-people do that (there are rituals that last months and
+people do that (there are rituals that last days and
 people who practice it still remember what to do without
 any kind of technology)
-Only nowadays we don't do that, why?
-Because the world wants dumb people to survive
+Requirement, believe in the consequences

 System is the enviroment where Habit & Ritual live
-The next following system is what i am doing now:
+The next following system is what i am doing:
 habit & (ritual)

 make my bed